vonsbuffet/vousbuffet/README.md

 # It is very simple.

-VBC'c has all the cpu and gpu ViB'c you need to program.
+VBC'c has all the cpu and gpu ViB'c you need to get things done.

 All the ViB'c are defined via 4 functions: